davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 then the geotherm is perturbed by the underplating of asthenosphere by an ~80 km deep slab window.
-We present models with asthenosphere with an adiabatic temperature gradient held against the base of the lithosphere for a period ranging from 0 Myr (i.e. instantaneous contact followed immediately by conductive relaxation) to 6 Myr.
-The model for 6 Myr of asthenospheric upwelling at the base of the lithosphere produces the "kinked" geotherm seen in panel 4 of @fig:model_results|c at the 18 Ma time step.
-A model without any slab window heating is shown on both @fig:model_results|c and -@fig:model_tracers|c
+We present models with asthenosphere with an adiabatic temperature gradient held against the base of the lithosphere for periods ranging from 0 Myr (instantaneous contact followed immediately by conductive relaxation) to 6 Myr.
+The model for 6 Myr of sustained upwelling at the base of the lithosphere produces the "kinked" geotherm seen in panel 4 of @fig:model_results|c at the 18 Ma time step, due to imposition of a mantle adiabat below 80 km depth.
+A single model without slab window heating [highlighted in @fig:model_comparison] predicts much cooler geotherms that do not match the mantle geothermal constraints developed in this study.

 Figure @fig:model_results|c, panel 2 shows the thermobarometric constraints and inverted metamorphic gradient recorded by subduction-channel schists for this episode of